 Jon J.P.
-Warner, MD, MGH Shoulder Service Chief, Director Boston Shoulder Institute, Harvard Medical School Professor
+Warner MD, Co-Director – MGH Shoulder Service, Director Boston Shoulder Institute, Acting Chief, MGH Sports Medicine Service, Chair for Quality and Safety for Orthopedics, Professor of Orthopedic Surgery, Harvard Medical School Professor

-Andrew Jawa, MD, Orthopaedic Surgery, New England Baptist Hospital
+Andrew Jawa, MD – Orthopaedic Surgery, New England Baptist Hospital, Assistant Professor Tufts Medical School

 Massachusetts General Hospital & New England Baptist Hospital; 55 Fruit Street, YAW 3200, 3G;